PecholaL/Lakora/README.md

 Repository: [Lakora](https://github.com/PecholaL)

 ## Advisement
-If you have any advice, feel free to create an issue via [github page](https://github.com/PecholaL/Lakora/issues). :)
+If you have any advice, feel free to create an issue via [github](https://github.com/PecholaL/Lakora/issues). :)

 **Enjoy!**